CarterRuscica/TWDCADConversion/README.md

 - Flags for each supported currency being uploaded
 - Saving past currencies in .json file
 - Add button to show list of supported currencies

+This is not for commerical purposes, it is used for personal and learning experiences solely.